michachan/michachan/README.md

 ### Hi there 👋 I'm Michael (he/him)!

-I'm was a Software Engineer at LinkedIn, developing tools that help our sales teams be more productive.
-I'll soon be announcing my #NextPlay, so stay tuned!
+I was a Software Engineer at LinkedIn, developing tools that help our sales teams be more productive.
+I've just started a new role at Microsoft as a Software Engineer working on an upcoming Azure preview feature.
+Stay tuned!

 _________